tkw1536/hook_handler_p/README.md

     * `@index FILENAME` Add Filename to the list of index files.
     * `@empty FILENAME` Include FILENAME when redirecting to itself.

 * Rewrite Rules (Simple Pattern):
     * `@fix PATTERN` Keeps everything like patterm fixed.
 Only applied intiially.
     * `@rewrite PATTERN REPLACEMENT MOD` - Rewrite PATTERN to REPLACEMENT.
 You can use * as replacement characters in both pattern and replacement.
 Also use modifiers in MOD.
     * `@rewrite_once PATTERN REPLACEMENT MOD` - Rewrite PATTERN to REPLACEMENT if nothing else matches.
 You can use * as replacement characters in both pattern and replacement.
 Also use modifiers in MOD.
+    * `@noindex FILENAME` Make FILENAME be ignored as an idnex file.

 * Rewrite Rules (Regexp):
     * `@rewrite_regexp REGEXP REPLACEMENT MOD` - Rewrite anything matching REGEXP to REPLACEMENT.
 Also use modifiers in MOD.
     * `@rewrite_regexp_once REGEXP REPLACEMENT MOD` - Rewrite anything matching REGEXP to REPLACEMENT if nothing else matches.
 Also use modifiers in MOD.
+    * `@ignoreindex REGEXP` Ignore everythign which matches REGEXP as an index file.
     * `@ignore REGEXP` Same as fix, but for regexp.

 The following  configuration is available: